HumanMovementNeuroscience/course_2023-05_summer/README.md

     Wrap up ✨               :2023-06-26, 7d

 ```

+## Course Description
+In this interdisciplinary course, students will explore the neural basis of natural human behavior in real-world contexts (e.g., sports, dance, or everyday activities) by investigating the neural control of full-body human movement.
+The course will cover philosophical, technological, and scientific aspects related to the study of natural behavior while emphasizing hands-on, project-based learning.
+Students will use free open-source machine-learning and computer-vision-driven tools and methods to record human movement in unconstrained environments.

+The course promotes interdisciplinary collaboration and introduces modern techniques for decentralized project management, AI-assisted research techniques, and Python-based programming (No prior programming experience is required).
+Students will receive training in the use of AI technology for project management and research conduct, including literature review, data analysis, and presentation of results.
+Through experiential learning, students will develop valuable skills in planning and executing technology-driven research projects while examining the impact of structural inequities on scientific inquiry.

+!!! note "Course Focus"
+    The primary focus is on collaborative work where each student contributes based on their interests/skillsets.
+While  may not become experts in all areas covered during the course duration, they'll have opportunities to explore different aspects through teamwork.

 ## Course Objectives
 - Gain exposure to key concepts related to neural control of human movement.